One red paperclip

 One red paperclip is a website created by Canadian blogger Kyle MacDonald, who traded his way from a single red paperclip to a house in a series of fourteen online trades over the course of a year.
-MacDonald was inspired by the childhood game Bigger, Better.
+MacDonald was inspired by the children's game Bigger, Better.
 His site received a considerable amount of notice for tracking the transactions.
 "A lot of people have been asking how I've stirred up so much publicity around the project, and my simple answer is: 'I have no idea'", he told the BBC.
-The story has inspired countless copycats, who have attempted to trade their way up from a paperclip (or other small item) to something expensive, with varying degrees of success.
+The story has inspired countless copycats, who have attempted to trade their way up from a paperclip (or other small items) to something expensive, with varying degrees of success.

 Trading timeline

 MacDonald made his first trade, a red paper clip for a fish-shaped pen, on July 14, 2005.
 He reached his goal of trading up to a house with the fourteenth transaction, trading a movie role for a house.
 This is the list of all transactions MacDonald made: